2012 United States presidential election in South Carolina: Democratic primary

-Republican
+Republican primary

 The Republican primary was held on January 21, 2012.

 During the primary election campaign, the candidates ran on a platform of government reform in Washington.
 Domestic, foreign and economic policy emerged as the main themes in the election campaign following the onset of the 2008 economic crisis, as well as policies implemented by the Obama administration.
 This included the Patient Protection and Affordable Care Act, termed "Obamacare" by its opponents, as well as government spending as a whole.

 The primary has become one of several key early state nominating contests in the process of choosing the nominee of the Republican Party for the election for President of the United States.
 It has historically been more important for the Republican Party than for the Democratic Party; from its inception in 1980, until the nomination of former Massachusetts Governor Mitt Romney in 2012, the winner of the Republican presidential primary had gone on to win the nomination.
 As of 2012, the primary has cemented its place as the "First in the South" primary for both parties.
 Former Speaker of the House Newt Gingrich was declared the winner of the race as soon as polls closed, however, Mitt Romney went on to win the nomination.